 The "Old Glory Daddies" were suffering.
 They used to seriously play in their youth, they were sweatpants and hoodies, they feel and anticipate every single move, they suffer when the team fails, and they feel like in paradise when their teams play well.
 They never speak or scream, they suffer in silence.

-The "Cool Fun Ring" is a group of people that don’t belong to either of the other two groups and it is a group of parents, grandparents, siblings, friends, and neighbors.
+The "Cool Fun Ring" is a group of people that don’t belong to either of the other two groups and it is a group of parents, grandparents, siblings, friends, and neighbours.
 They support their team, but they are most interested in spending a good afternoon.